yarsky-tgz/scraper-http-client-request/README.md

 * [`cloudflare-bypasser`](https://npmjs.com/package/cloudflare-bypasser)

-and it will be wrapped into created by you [bottleneck](https://npmjs.com/package/bottleneck) you can immediately scrape something after that, using by default *direct connection*
+and it will be wrapped into created by you [bottleneck](https://npmjs.com/package/bottleneck)

+You can immediately scrape something after that, using by default **direct connection**

 And then, if *client* will throw any error - we will retry with **proxy**